vitaly-t/pg-promise/README.md

 pgp.as.func(func, raw, obj);
                     // calls the function to get the actual value, and then
-                    // formats it according to the returned type + `raw` flag;
+                    // formats it according to the returned type + 'raw' flag;
-                    // obj - optional, `this` context for the function.
+                    // obj - optional, 'this' context for the function.

 pgp.as.array(array); // converts array into PostgreSQL Array Type constructor
                      // string: array[]